Jump-starting relativistic flows, and the M87 jet: The approach and the conclusion

-We then conclude that M87 jet is not produced as a relativistic flow from within the BH \ms, by the Blandford-Znajek mechanism \citep{1977MNRAS.179..433B}.
-Alternatively, it can be produced by the \cite{1982MNRAS.199..883B} mechanism, starting as a slow accelerating flow from the accretion disk.
+We then conclude that the limb-brightened and spine-brightened parts of the M87 jet have different origin: the spine-brightened part originates within the BH \ms\ driven by the Blandford-Znajek mechanism \citep{1977MNRAS.179..433B}.
+The edge-brightened component should have a different origin.
+For example, it can be produced by the \cite{1982MNRAS.199..883B} mechanism, starting as a slow accelerating flow from the accretion disk. }